Developing Effective Patient-facing Mobile Apps

 The big question is whether today’s mobile apps are able to deliver on these expectations.

-Consider another report from the IMS Institute for Healthcare Informatics that provided analysis of the more than 43,000 healthcare apps available through Apple iTunes.
+A recent report from the IMS Institute for Healthcare Informatics provided analysis of the more than 43,000 healthcare apps available through Apple iTunes.
 When compared against 25 criteria related to functionality, more than 90 percent of the apps received a score of less than 40 percent.

 Not surprisingly, the vast majority of apps analyzed fell into the general wellness, exercise and diet category.
 Yet of the 10,000 apps that provided health information, less than half delivered educational instruction related to a patient’s specific condition.
 Going forward, those kinds of apps simply will not survive; patients increasingly will look to those that are designed with their needs in mind, that engage them, and that deliver relevant and actionable information.